abdelra7man-khaled/BookCommerce/README.md

 Shopping Carts

-All tables generated through Code-First Migrations.
+All tables are generated using EF Core Code-First Migrations.